Richard663168/Dip-Coater/README.md

 <img width="842" alt="Screen Shot 2023-09-02 at 3 26 17 PM" src="https://github.com/Richard663168/Dip-Coater/assets/111383687/3c0d5274-19ed-4127-9ed5-ddf1d66c2cac">

 14. Upload Arduino program provided in this repository to **Arduino Mega Microcontroller**
-15. Download Processing and open **Dip Coater Graphic User Interface** provided in this repository to start using the dip coater
+15. Download Processing and open **Dip_Coater_2_GUI** provided in this repository to start using the dip coater
 ## Using the Dip Coater<img width="1262" alt="Screenshot 2025-05-30 at 8 23 23 PM" src="https://github.com/user-attachments/assets/488f054c-703d-4bf0-8c7f-6b7234d4022d" />

-* Once the Processing file is opened, **Line 94 needs to be adjusted** based on the name of the PC's USB port before running the program.
+* Once the Processing file is opened, **Line 69 needs to be adjusted** based on the name of the PC's USB port before running the program.
 * For each solution placed on the beaker disk, the user is able to choose the speed of which the substrate come out.
 * The hold time (drying time) on top and the time that substrate is submerged in solution (time in solution) can be set.
 * The number of solutions placed on the beaker disk can be set to 1, 2, or 3.